htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

 normally be able to write any output.
 Therefore the directories in which the job will be creating output files will need to be world writable;
 they need to be writable by non-authenticated AFS users.
-In addition, the program’s ``stdout``, ``stderr``, log file, and any file the program explicitly opens will need to be in a directory that is world-writable.
+In addition, the program's ``stdout``, ``stderr``, log file, and any file the program explicitly opens will need to be in a directory that is world-writable.

-An administrator may be able to set up special AFS groups that can make unauthenticated access to the program’s files less scary.
+An administrator may be able to set up special AFS groups that can make unauthenticated access to the program's files less scary.
 For example, there is supposed to be a way for AFS to grant access to any unauthenticated process on a given host.
 If set up, write access need only be granted to unauthenticated processes on the submit machine, as